apadyal/SummarizationAPI/README.md

 Implementation Flow

 Figure 1 working of summarization AI
 We are implementing the API by using the HTTP POST method to get the input from a testing tool POSTMAN and present the prepared requested payload in a summarized sentence to the user.
-We have followed the steps to implement the Summarization API-
+We have followed the steps to implement the Summarization API- <br />
-1. The user will send a request using POSTMAN.
+1. The user will send a request using POSTMAN.<br />
-2. The user’s request will be sent to our API.
+2. The user’s request will be sent to our API.<br />
-3. Our API will get the user’s request and send it to the Azure Summarization API, the Azure Summarization API will fulfill the request by generating the response as per the requested payload.
+3. Our API will get the user’s request and send it to the Azure Summarization API, the Azure Summarization API will fulfill the request by generating the response as per the requested payload.<br />
-4. The generated response by Azure Summarization API will be sent to our API.
+4. The generated response by Azure Summarization API will be sent to our API.<br />
-5. Our API will send the response payload as an output to the user's request.
+5. Our API will send the response payload as an output to the user's request.<br />

 While implementing the above steps we have made sure that the user will need not to go and register or configure for the Azure Summarization API, the user can directly go and use/consume Our API to communicate with Azure Summarization.

 ### Instructions to follow for using our API